 In case you can’t tell from this post, I have fallen head-over-heels in love with Fremantle.
 Freo is such a laid-back little city.
 Maybe it’s the relative isolation of this part of Australia (Perth is nearer to Singapore than it is to Canberra) but I felt instantly as if I could belong.

-It elicits in me the same feeling I had when I first visited Melbourne, where I fell in love with the art and the Mediterranean style cafe culture, Unfortunately, like Melbourne, Fremantle is not a cheap place to live.
+It elicits in me the same feeling I had when I first visited Melbourne, where I fell in love with the art and the Mediterranean style cafe culture, Unfortunately, like Melbourne, Fremantle is not a cheap option.

 Let’s see what happens.